RocketChat/Rocket.Chat.js.SDK/README.md

 Once a subscription is created, using `driver.subscribeToMessages()` this method can be used to attach a callback to changes in the message stream.

-Fires callback with every change in subscriptions
+Fires callback with every change in subscriptions.
 - Uses error-first callback pattern
 - Second argument is the changed item
 - Third argument is additional attributes, such as `roomType`